05221975/veilsight-persistence-glyphs/README.md

+> This repository implements a persistence-gated visual primitive consistent with
+> the primitive grammar introduced in:
+>
+> D. Rice, *Motion-Induced Visual Primitives from Commodity Smartphone Video*,
+> Zenodo, 2025.
+DOI: <ZENODO DOI HERE>

 # VeilSight — Persistence-Gated Glyph Extraction from Visual Entropy

 VeilSight is a research prototype for detecting **persistent symbolic structures (“glyphs”)**